 Credit ratings matter greatly for the development of capital markets.
-Banks and ordinary savers are not likely to hold the equity or liabilities of commercial firms without some concrete knowledge of the risks they face and the appropriateness of the pricing of those risks.
+Banks and ordinary savers are not likely to hold the equity or liabilities of commercial firms without some concrete knowledge of the risks faced and the appropriateness of the pricing of those risks.
 This, understandably, leads to an anxiety to create credit rating organizations.
-But such bodies even if planned can take some time to emerge and become effective in performing their role in the financial system.
-Hence, Sierra Leone's banks and other financial firms need to depend heavily on their own internal rating systems more heavily than in fully developed financial systems.
-Since, in any event, such internal rating systems will always have value, no matter how developed the financial system, it makes sense to stress, as part of the first steps in financial market development, capacity building of financial firms, particularly banks, to accelerate development of their own internal credit rating systems and processes.
+But such bodies, even if planned, can take some time to emerge and become effective in performing their role in the financial system.
+Hence, Sierra Leone's banks and other financial firms will need to depend on their own internal rating systems more heavily than would be the case in fully developed financial systems.
+Since such internal rating systems always have value, no matter how developed the financial system, it makes sense to stress the importance, to the early stages of financial-market development, of capacity building of financial firms, particularly banks, in order to accelerate development of their own internal credit rating systems and processes.

 This also means that, as part of the first step in capital market development, serious technical assistance would be useful to potential entrepreneurs, to modernize their operations, particularly those firms and enterprises in tourism, agriculture and exports in general.
-Such firms could then provide the incentives for venture capitalists to enter the budding Sierra Leone capital market and for banks to increase seriously their portfolio of long-term loans.
-The modernized enterprises would also be able to issue equity and bonds for which there would be effective demand from savers and regular investors.
+Such firms could then provide the incentives for venture capitalists to enter the budding Sierra Leone capital market and for banks to seriously increase their portfolio of long-term loans.
+The modernized enterprises would also be able to issue equity and bonds, for which there would be effective demand from savers and regular investors.
 Various aid agencies and non-governmental organizations could assist commercial enterprises in Sierra Leone in their undertaking to modernize.
-Seeking such assistance makes sense because, if there is a sound economic policy environment in Sierra Leone (see Johnson 2004) and hence good prospect for sustainable growth in the 7-10% range for a couple of decades, modern companies will undoubtedly be the drivers of this growth process.
-They will become important channels via which foreign investors come to Sierra Leone, to invest outside of the minerals sector, including investing in the county's bond and equity markets, and financing enterprises in tourism as well as in agriculture and industry, particularly export-orientated enterprises.
+Seeking such assistance makes sense because, if there is a sound economic policy environment in Sierra Leone (Johnson 2004) and good prospects for sustainable growth in the 7-10% range for a couple of decades, modern companies will undoubtedly be the drivers of this growth process.
+They will become important channels through which foreign investors come to Sierra Leone to invest outside of the minerals sector, including investing in the county's bond and equity markets, and financing enterprises in tourism as well as in agriculture and industry, particularly export-orientated enterprises.

-The development of the secondary bond market may also need early attention in the financial development programme implementation.
-Promotion of some kind of bond market association, as found useful in some countries (e.g. Republic of South Africa), is a logical way to begin.
-This may evolve into a bond exchange, as in South Africa (see Mboweni 2006); or some other arrangement may be equally satisfactory in the Sierra Leone context.
+The development of the secondary bond market may also need early attention in the implementation of the financial development programme.
+Promotion of some kind of bond market association, as has been found to be useful in some countries (e.g. Republic of South Africa) is a logical way to begin.
+This may evolve into a bond exchange, as in South Africa (Mboweni 2006), or some other arrangement may be equally satisfactory in the Sierra Leone context.

-3.9 The Longstanding Access to Finance Questions
+9. The Longstanding Access to Finance Questions

-Since independence, policymakers in Sierra Leone, as in most other sub-Saharan African countries, have worried about access to credit for low-income and rural persons (individuals and enterprises); for certain types of activities, especially agriculture; and for medium- and long-term investments, as opposed to short-term particularly self-liquidating demands of commerce.
-In economic terms, the view is that the way the credit markets work in these low-income countries has resulted in a deviation of private and social profitability in the allocation of credit; adverse effects on small-scale entrepreneurship; and overall suboptimal financial intermediation that has deterred saving mobilization for development.
-As stated in the Sierra Leone Financial Sector Development Plan (FSDP), 'increasing access to finance for the 73% of the population who live in rural areas, the 70% who live in poverty, and the 50% of the economy that is represented by agriculture, are at the heart of the FSDP.'
+Since independence, policymakers in Sierra Leone (as in most other sub-Saharan African countries) have worried about access to credit for low-income and rural persons (individuals and enterprises), for certain types of activities (especially agriculture), and for medium-and-long-term investments, as opposed to short-term particularly self-liquidating demands of commerce.
+In economic terms, the view is that the way the credit markets work in these low-income countries has resulted in a deviation of private and social profitability in the allocation of credit, adverse effects on small-scale entrepreneurship, and overall suboptimal financial intermediation that has deterred saving mobilization for development.
+As stated in the Sierra Leone FSDP, 'increasing access to finance for the 73% of the population who live in rural areas, the 70% who live in poverty, and the 50% of the economy that is represented by agriculture, are at the heart of the FSDP'.